Dogs are elegant, amazing and adorable. There’s no other way to put it.

 Physical Traits of the Jackweiler

 The Jackweiler has very specific physical characteristics that tend to be a blend of its parent breeds.
-However, like other crossbreeds, it really depends on the gene pool of each particular puppy.
+However, like other crossbreeds, it depends on the gene pool of each particular puppy.

 Some may resemble purebred Rottweilers, and others may resemble purebred Jack Russell Terriers.
 Either way, the Jackweiler is adorable